 Many churches deal with everything “in-house.”
 Sometimes leaders or members are designated “counselors,” regardless of whether they have the credentials or experience to fill such a role.
 In many cases members don’t need clinical therapy but rather wise advice, encouragement or a new perspective.
 Not us.
 We needed clinical therapy.
 Believers I knew were notoriously anti-psychologists.
 After getting my degree in psychology, I acknowledge some methodologies are a little experimental and odd.
 Yet, many Christian counselors bring Jesus into their sessions in very powerful ways.
 We need to connect with professionals outside of our four walls, vet them, and refer members out.

-The Faith Summit will be filled with countless ways the Church can address human trafficking holistically, effectively, and justly.
+The Faith Summit shows countless ways the Church can address human trafficking holistically, effectively, and justly.
 The Church must be prepared for the 6th grader who shares the unthinkable.
 For the young woman who stumbles in looking for help or the member whose trauma is brought to light.

 The worst thing we can do is say “We will cross that bridge when we get there.”
 Waiting to cross at a moment of crisis with no preparation is a guaranteed way to burn it.
 It is time the Church stops burning the bridge of healing for victims and starts building it.